THE MIGHTY RAVENEL

 I saw the Ravenel in the far, far off distance, and headed towards it.

-Almost the exact same picture as one shown above, taken several hours later.
+Almost the exact same picture as one shown earlier, taken several hours later.

 “A Newfound Respect”